-- 3 Press . - 4 Select Privacy Settings. - 5 Scroll to Location and press under Change. - 6 Select the privacy option you want for this application: - Always The application always has permission to access the location of your phone, without notifying you. - Ask When the application requests access to the location of your phone, you are prompted to grant or deny permission (see "Granting or Denying Permission" on page 70). - Never When the application requests access to the location of your phone, the request is denied without notifying you.
+- Always The application always has permission to access the location of your phone, without notifying you. - Ask When the application requests access to the location of your phone, you are prompted to grant or deny permission (see "Granting or Denying Permission" on page 75). - Never When the application requests access to the location of your phone, the request is denied without notifying you.

-Your handset's GPS Enabled feature uses information from Global Positioning System (GPS) satellites orbiting the Earth to determine the approximate geographical location of your handset, expressed as latitude and longitude.
+Your phone's GPS Enabled feature uses information from Global Positioning System (GPS) satellites orbiting the Earth to determine the approximate geographical location of your phone, expressed as latitude and longitude.
 The availability and accuracy of this location information (and the amount of time that it takes to calculate it) will vary depending on the environment in which you are using the GPS feature.
 For example, GPS location fixes are often difficult to obtain indoors, in covered locations, between high buildings, or in other situations where you have not established a clear broad view of the sky.
-SEE: "IMPORTANT: Things to Keep in Mind" on page 73.
+SEE: "IMPORTANT: Things to Keep in Mind".